 The Groups Program at WRISC offers a variety of safe, supportive and therapeutic spaces for women and children to come together and heal from the effects of family violence.
 Groups in this program are developed in response to the needs of the community and aim to enhance the safety, autonomy and wellbeing of all participants.

 Women’s Support Groups

-WRISC’s Women’s Support Groups operate year round throughout the Central Highlands area.
+WRISC’s Women’s Support Groups operate throughout the year.
 These groups offer women opportunity to talk and learn about family violence together and to reflect on their own experiences in a safe, non-judgemental and supportive environment with others who share similar experiences.

 Family violence can cause disempowerment and disconnection, WRISC’s Women’s Support Groups aim to promote safety, build on strengths, foster hope and create connections, empowering women in their next steps after violence.

 Women’s Support Groups running this term

 Women’s Support Group (Ballarat)

 The Women’s Support Group is a safe and confidential space for women to meet other women who have experienced family violence and to help participants through their experience of family violence.
 This group is informal allowing for flexible attendance.

 - Operating in Ballarat on a fortnightly basis.

 - Options for online groups are being explored.